TiesBos/EquiTrends/README.md

 individuals $N$ (`N`), number of periods $T+1$ (in the setting of this package, indicating the number of pre-treatment periods.
 In code $T+1$ is referred to as `tt`), number of covariates $p$ (`p`), and treatment effects.
-Generally, period $T+1$ is referred to as the .
+Generally, period $T+1$ is referred to as the “base period”.
 The function returns a data frame with the following columns: `ID` (the cross-sectional individual identifier), `period` (the time identifier), `Y` (the dependent variable), `G` (a binary vector indicating if an individual receives treatment, indicated by 1, or not, indicated by 0),